 The Noise Reduction panel houses a powerful set of tools for eliminating noise.
 Exposure’s noise reduction system uses innovative noise-reduction profiles.
 Each unique profile is based on the camera sensor, the light sensitivity (ISO) setting, and estimated electronic noise.
 When processing RAW images, the Noise Reduction profile is selected automatically.

 In addition to the noise reduction profile, you can tune the noise reduction for the conditions of each image.
-Strengthen the color or luminance noise reduction separately with independent controls.
+Strengthen the Color or Luminance noise reduction with independent controls.
 When making fine-tuning adjustments to noise reduction controls, zoom into a 100% or greater magnification level.

 The Color slider will increase the removal of splotchy color fluctuations between pixels, which lends better to smooth color gradations like skies.
 Color noise reduction isn’t needed in photos or areas with lots of details or patterns.

-The Smooth slider targets larger blotches of color in the image to apply gentile blurring.
+The Smoothing slider targets larger blotches of color in the image to apply gentile blurring.
 Use this control sparingly as it can add softness.

 Manual Noise Reduction